September 18-19, 2025

 Attracting and Retaining Research Talent in Europe

-The Marie Skłodowska-Curie Actions (MSCA) Presidency Conference 2025 is organized by the Technical University of Denmark (DTU) with the support of the European Commission.
+The Marie Skłodowska-Curie Actions (MSCA) Presidency Conference 2025 is organized by the Technical University of Denmark (DTU) in collaboration with the Danish Ministry for Higher Education and Science with the support of the European Commission and the Novo Nordisk Foundation.

 Registration